Mor Kuzhambu is a yogurt based dish made with a spice paste. It is traditionally served with a simple Potato curry for a comforting meal.

 - 8 ~ 10 curry leaves

-- For the Spice paste: Heat 2tsp oil in a pan, fry chana dal, urad dal, fenugreek seeds, coriander seeds, red chilies and asafoetida powder until fragrant and toasted.
+- Heat oil in a pan, fry chana dal, urad dal, fenugreek seeds, coriander seeds, red chilies and asafoetida powder until fragrant and toasted.
 Cool for a little bit and grind into a smooth paste with coconut and ginger adding little water.

 - To the ground paste add the whisked yogurt, turmeric and salt.
 Beat till mixture is smooth.